 The landmark Fair Housing Act of 1968 outlawed discrimination against people looking to buy or rent a home based on their race, color, religion, sex, familial status, or national origin—and the Supreme Court has ruled more recently that illegal housing discrimination can occur even without intent.
 REALTORS® recognize the significance of the Fair Housing Act and reconfirm their commitment to upholding fair housing law as well as their commitment to offering equal professional service to all in their search for real property.

-Last year, WR® and SCCAR® worked on state legislation to promote racial justice in real estate.
-“One of the many things our Government Affairs Committee did last year was to encourage legislators to pass House Bill 1335, which they did.
-This bill created a statewide opportunity to audit and remove all unlawful racial language from real estate documents,” stated SCCAR President, Ellen Bohn.
+In previous years, WR and SCCAR worked on state legislation to promote racial justice in real estate.
+“One of the many things our Government Affairs and Diversity, Equity, and Inclusion committees have done was to encourage legislators to pass a bill which created a statewide opportunity to audit and remove all unlawful racial language from real estate documents,” stated SCCAR President, Julie Love.
 Included documents are, but not limited to, existing Recorded Title Documents; Covenants, Conditions, & Restrictions (CC&R’s); and Homeowner Association (HOA) documents.

-NAR® also authorized sanctions in response to finding a member has violated any fair housing law, including local and state laws which prohibit discrimination based on sexual orientation or gender identity.
-If you experience or witness discrimination in real estate, we urge you to report it: visit www.hud.gov/fairhousing to file a complaint.
+NAR has also authorized sanctions in response to finding a member has violated any fair housing law, including local and state laws which prohibit discrimination based on sexual orientation or gender identity.
+If you experience or witness discrimination in real estate, we urge you to report it: visit hud.gov/fairhousing to file a complaint.

-For more information about buying or selling a home or to learn of the work REALTORS® are doing to ensure equal housing opportunities, be sure to work with a REALTOR®, a member of the National Association of Realtors®.
+For more information about buying or selling a home or to learn of the work REALTORS® are doing to ensure equal housing opportunities, be sure to work with a REALTOR®, a member of the National Association of REALTORS®.
 Snohomish County-Camano Association of REALTORS® is the voice for real estate in Snohomish County.
-If you have questions about real estate, email us at email@example.com or by visiting www.sccar.org.
+If you have questions about real estate email us at firstname.lastname@example.org or visit www.sccar.org.